 Under the Prescription Drug User Fee Act, or PDUFA, as amended, each BLA must be accompanied by a user fee.
 The FDA adjusts the PDUFA user fees on an annual basis.
-According to the FDA's fee schedule, effective beginning on October 1, 2013 and in effect through September 30, 2014, the user fee for an application requiring clinical data, such as a BLA, will be \$2,169,100 for fiscal year 2014.
-PDUFA also imposes an annual product fee for biologics (\$104,060 for fiscal year 2014), and an annual establishment fee (\$554,600 for fiscal year 2014) on facilities used to manufacture prescription biologics.
+According to the FDA's fee schedule, effective through September 30, 2013, the user fee for an application requiring clinical data, such as a BLA, is \$1,958,800 for fiscal year 2013.
+PDUFA also imposes an annual product fee for biologics (\$98,380 for fiscal year 2013), and an annual establishment fee (\$526,500 for fiscal year 2013) on facilities used to manufacture prescription biologics.
 Fee waivers or reductions are available in certain circumstances, including a waiver of the application fee for the first application filed by a small business.
-Additionally, no user fees are assessed on BLAs for products designated as orphan drugs, unless the product also includes a non-orphan indication
+Additionally, no user fees are assessed on BLAs for products designated as orphan drugs, unless the product also includes a non-orphan indication.